 This article has presented an inter-comparison of volcanic ash forecasts using different models and different source terms for the Eyjafjallajökull eruption in May 2010.
-Furthermore, a methodology to build and use an ensemble for ATM and flight planning was discussed.
+Furthermore, a methodology to build and use an ensemble for ATM was discussed.
 Most important findings include:

-- Large differences in ash location and ash load were found when models were run with their individual a priori source terms, which confirms that ash dispersion forecasts are highly sensitive to the volcanic ash source term. - An a posteriori source term together with its perturbation can be shared and used as input for any model yielding a multi-model ensemble; this a posteriori ensemble performs satisfactorily for ash location in two dimensions and for ash column load. - The main shortcoming of all simulations is the vertical representation of ash concentration, which is evenly distributed over a wide vertical range without distinct layers of ash.
-Therefore, the vertical distribution of ash would need to be improved in relation to the source term even after inversion but also as a consequence of vertical aerosol processes in models (sedimentation, diffusion, aggregation).
-Even with a vertically-layered source term, there is high vertical diffusion of concentrations some hours after the emission. - Quantiles of concentrations are a relevant products for ATM.
-They can be used for route optimization in the areas where ash does not pose a direct and urgent threat to aviation.
-Probabilistic ash concentration forecasts combined with safe "no-fly" areas can become a future operational product for ATM.
+- large differences in ash location and ash load were found when models were run with their individual a priori source terms, which confirms that ash dispersion forecasts are highly sensitive to the volcanic ash source term; - perturbed a posteriori source terms can be shared and used as input for any model yielding a multi-model ensemble; this a posteriori ensemble performs satisfactorily for ash location in two dimensions and for ash column load. - the main shortcoming of all simulations is the vertical representation of ash concentration, which is evenly distributed over a wide vertical range without distinct layers of ash; therefore, the vertical distribution of ash needs to be improved in relation to the source term, even after inversion, but also as a consequence of vertical aerosol processes in models (sedimentation, diffusion, aggregation).
+Even with a vertically-layered source term, there is high vertical diffusion of concentrations some hours after the emission;

-- 455 - The a priori ensemble is available in near-real-time also in the early phase of an eruption but the wide range of areas affected by ash dispersion will in most cases lead to very conservative flight planning.
-This behaviour might be casedependent, although experience shows that a priori source terms rather overestimate ash emissions.
-Therefore, flight rerouting can be based first on an a priori ensemble, and only at an later stage, when the a posterori ensemble is available, less conservative approaches can be taken for flying through low-concentration ash clouds. - 460 In this study, only source term and model process uncertainty have been taken into account.
+- quantiles of concentrations are a relevant products for ATM; they can be used for route optimization in the areas where ash does not pose a direct and urgent threat to aviation.
+Probabilistic ash concentration forecasts combined with safe "no-fly" areas can become a future operational product for ATM; - the a priori ensemble is available in near-real-time also in the early phase of an eruption but the wide range of ash dispersion might be too conservative for ATM.
+This behaviour might be case-dependent, although experience shows that a priori source terms rather overestimate ash emissions.
+Therefore, flight rerouting can be based first on an a priori ensemble, and only at an later stage, when the a posterori ensemble is available, less conservative approaches can be taken for flying through low-concentration ash clouds.

+In this study, only source term and model process uncertainty have been taken into account.
 In real conditions, the meteorological forecast error cannot be neglected and would also increase the spread in plume location and ash column loads.

 A rigorous evaluation of any ensemble should be done for a large number of cases, which is difficult for rare events such as volcanic eruptions.
 Besides, only few measurements are available, hindering a comprehensive ensemble evaluation.
-The use of observations by assimilation along the vertical (such as lidar data) could improve the model and ensemble representation of which are below the safety-critical pollutant concentration threshold.
-For future natural disasters, cost and disruption of air 470 traffic could be eliminated to a great extent by including the results of dispersion models into flight planning software to apply cost-based trajectory optimizations.

-- 465 - ash, even though such measurements remain rare and are available only where the ash plume is thin enough to be penetrated by the lidar.
+The use of observations by assimilation along the vertical (such as lidar data) could also improve the model and ensemble representation of ash, even though such measurements remain rare and are available only where the ash plume is thin enough to be penetrated by the lidar.

-The proposed methodology cannot only be applied for ash dispersion during volcanic eruptions but also for other air pollutants, such as SO2, desert dust, or forest fires.
-Every airspace closure or even re-routing of airplanes immediately increases the costs for airlines, so they could introduce in their risk management plan some acceptance to fly at least through regions
+The proposed methodology cannot only applied for ash dispersion during volcanic eruptions but also for other air pollutants, such as SO2, desert dust, or forest fires.
+Every airspace closure or even re-routing of planes can immediately increase the costs for airliners which will lead to a certain risk acceptance to fly nevertheless at least through regions which are below the safety-critical pollutant concentration threshold.
+For future natural disasters, cost and disruption of air traffic can be eliminated to a great extent by including the results of dispersion models into flight planning software to apply cost-based trajectory optimizations.